-(e) Cash and cash equivalents
+(c) Cash and cash equivalents

-Cash and cash equivalents in the statement of financial position include cash at bank, cash in hand and short-term deposits that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
+Cash and cash equivalents in the statement of financial position include cash at bank, cash in hand and shortterm deposits that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
 The Foundation does not have an overdraft facility.

-(f) Trade and other receivables
+(d) Trade and other receivables